laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ## Notes

 * If you power the radio with DC jack while battery pack is installed, QMX+ will disconnect the batteries from radio.
-You can only charge the batterries from the Type-C port.
+You can only charge the batteries from the Type-C port.
+QMX+'s own Type-C port is only for data.
 * The 8mm x 8mm square behind the board is for JLCPCB order number.
 Select the '2D Barcode' option when ordering.

 ## Links